-Five major vegetation communities can be found in the Preserve: Cypress - cypress strands and domes, mixed-hardwood swamps, and sloughs; Prairie - prairies and marshes; Mangrove; Pinelands; and Hammocks (see figure 3-1).
+Five major vegetation communities can be found in the Preserve: Cypress - cypress strands and domes, mixed-hardwood swamps, and sloughs; Prairie - prairies and marshes; Mangrove; Pinelands; and Hammocks.
 Disturbed areas are intermixed throughout the Preserve and can be found within all the vegetation communities.
 The vegetation classes used in this plan are the same as those used in the Addition GMP (NPS 2010a).